vulturm/en_infra_aws/README.md

 You need to install terraform by downloading the [appropriate package][4] for your operating system then extract the zip archive.<br />
 Terraform runs as a single binary named terraform.

+### Remote state file
+To prevent stack corruption when terraform is used by multiple teams, remote storate of the state file was implemented.
+To provision AWS resource required for remote state storage run `make apply` in `RemoteState` directory.
+Name of the created `S3 Bucket` and `DynamoDB table` can be configured from `infrastructure.conf`.
+Statefile configuration cannot contain interpolations.
+If the default values will be changed, the `DevOpsVPC/state.tf` file will also have to be synced manually.

 ## Exposed configuration
 Project's data that can vary from one environment to another was exposed using variables in the `infrastructure.conf` file.